 He was preceded in death by his wife, June.

 Services were private, with arrangements made by Kowske-Wolowiec Funeral Directors, Inc. Online tributes are available at www.parksidechapels.com

-To send flowers to Terrence's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Terrence R. Mrakava, please visit our floral store.